cesque/qcpu/README.md

 | `sys 15` | writes the current memory contents to a text file |

 This allows for **qcpu** to be used for different purposes, as the syscalls provided by different uses of the CPU can be as complex and varied as desired.
 A maximum number of 65535 syscalls can be provided.

+## Using the assembler

+`assembler.js` contains an assembler which will conver from a bespoke version of assembly to a binary file which can be loaded by `run.js`.
+Currently this version of assembly is not documented, but you can look at the provided examples in `files/` to be able to see how it works.
+The assembler can be called with `node asm filename.asm`, and will output binary files to `bin/`.